 Holidays always take a new meaning when there’s a baby in the house.
-If you’re reading this post, you want to make sure that your baby’s first Easter is special.
+You want to make sure that your baby’s first Easter is special.
 But, like most new parents, you’re probably wondering how the heck to do that.
 Sometimes it seems like babies are either sleeping or screaming, making fun Easter activities for babies a little difficult to plan.

 Don’t worry, Mama.
-We’re about to go over a ton of cute activities that will definitely give you some inspiration!
+We’re about to go over a ton of cute activities for baby that will definitely give you some inspiration!

 As I’m writing this, my second daughter is just shy of 5 months old.
 I can’t wait to show her some of the traditions and fun activities that my firstborn has grown to love.
 I hope these Easter ideas for babies will inspire you as well!